 At this time, FYF turned its attention to three primary causes: lobbying the international community to recognize these attacks as genocide; advocating for rescue missions to bring back Yezidi women, girls, and children; and efforts to raise funds for the massive humanitarian needs of Yezidi survivors in IDP camps.

 FYF Founder and Executive Director Pari Ibrahim has led this effort, speaking at UN Headquarters in Geneva and New York, including in a closed meeting of the UN Security Council, as well as in the House of Lords in London and at numerous think-tanks, universities, and news outlets.
 She also conducts meetings with government officials in North America, Europe, and Iraq to advocate for policies better protecting the rights and welfare of Yezidi survivors and the Yezidi community as a whole.

 A critical achievement during this time was ensuring that FYF could access enough funding to operate its centers in the Kurdistan Region of Iraq.
 Gucci’s Chime for Change provided the first sizeable contribution, allowing FYF to establish its women’s and children’s center.
 Other corporate, humanitarian, and human rights donors then helped FYF to increasing its support to the Yezidi community.

-The Free Yezidi Foundation also partnered with Yazda to submit a report to the International Criminal Court calling for an investigation into the genocide perpetrated against Yezidi civilians.
+FYF also partnered with another Yezidi organization to submit a formal communication to the International Criminal Court in the Hague, calling for a preliminary investigation into the crimes perpetrated by ISIS foreign fighter terrorists against Yezidis.